kirill-gerasimenko/fsharp-wpf-mvc-series_wiki/INotifyPropertyChanged-Type-Provider.md

     | _ -> None

 ```
-Validation module has to be fixed for very same reason:
+Validation module has to be fixed for the very same reason:
 ```ocaml
 ...
 module FSharp.Windows.Validation